 Follow the 26 Mile Heritage Trail

-The Heritage Trail winds through beautiful landscapes carved out by a once bustling railroad route.
+The Heritage Trail is a 26-mile, scenic, all-season trail that winds through beautiful landscapes carved out by a once bustling railroad route.

 Durango

-Located just off of Highway 52, the Durango access (14758 Burtons Furnace Road - Durango, IA 52039) and portion of the trail crosses the Little Maquoketa River.
-In fact there is a canoe access nearby if you want to switch gears and hit the water.
-(Bonus - it has a break stop at the Durango Depot where you can grab a meal before you continue your exploring.)
+Located off of Highway 52, the Durango access and portion of the trail crosses the Little Maquoketa River.
+In fact, there is a canoe access nearby if you want to switch gears and hit the water.
+Bonus - it has a break stop at the Durango Depot, where you can grab a meal before you continue your exploring.
+Also located here is the 1872 Bridge.

 Graf